bahrus/custom-enhancements/README.md

 type leafitude = number;
 type AttrCoordinates = `{branchitude}.{leafitude}`;
 class MyEnhancement extends ElementEnhancement {

-    //optional -- reserved static property just in case static config = {};

-    //Maybe we don't need this, as everything is passed in constructor attachedCallback(enhancedElement: Element, enhancementInfo:  EnhancementInfo) {
-        //or connectedCallback if that is clearer
-        //only invoked if enhKey is specified
-    }

-    //optional
-	detachedCallback(enhancedElement: Element, enhancementInfo:  EnhancementInfo) {
-        //or disconnectedCallback if that is clearer.
-        //only invoked if enhKey is specified
-    }

     dispose(enhancedElement, enhanceInfo: EnhacementInfo){
         //prior to garbage collection